Diagnostic Error Survey

 Select an accessible meeting place with adjustable lighting, minimally distracting patterns (e.g., high-contrast wallpaper or mini-blinds) and background noise (e.g., echoing assembly halls or rooms not protected from traffic noise), safe footing, nearby restrooms, access to drinking water, and nearby parking.
 If you plan on showing a video or DVD during a meeting, ensure ahead of time that the meeting facility will provide the needed audio-visual equipment or a location and electrical outlet that allow you to set up your own equipment.

-Have some of VeDA’s brochures and order forms on hand to distribute to people as a further source of information (call or email VeDA to request copies of our brochure).
+Have some of VeDA’s brochures on hand to distribute to people as a further source of information.
 Provide attendees with VeDA’s website URL and toll-free telephone number.
-For group attendees who might want more frequent contact than your group's meeting schedule provides, be sure to tell them about VeDA’s online forum for members and Facebook page.
+For group attendees who might want more frequent contact than your group’s meeting schedule provides, be sure to tell them about VeDA’s online forum for members and social media pages.
 These resources offer the ability to exchange contact information so that participants can communicate directly with others who understand first-hand what it is like to experience the stages of seeking a diagnosis, finding effective treatment, and managing the personal impacts of a vestibular disorder.